AlniyatRui/CAFE-AD/README.md

 ## Setup Environment & Dataset Preparation

-Setup the nuPlan dataset and conda environment following the [PLUTO](https://github.com/jchengai/pluto).
+1. Setup the nuPlan dataset and conda environment following the [PLUTO](https://github.com/jchengai/pluto).
-All methods are trained on a randomly selected 100k-split dataset, the corresponding scenario tokens are saved in the [token_list.txt file](https://github.com/AlniyatRui/CAFE-AD/blob/master/token_list.txt).
+All methods are trained on a randomly selected 100k-split dataset, the corresponding scenario tokens are saved in the [token_list.txt](https://github.com/AlniyatRui/CAFE-AD/blob/master/token_list.txt).

+2. Set the dataset path in the [preprocess/preprocess.py](https://github.com/AlniyatRui/CAFE-AD/blob/master/preprocess/preprocess.py), and then generate the scenario distribution using the following command:
+    ```
+    python preprocess/preprocess.py
+    ```
 ## Training
 (The training part it not fully tested)